LIBBIE CONOVER BOOTH

 Primary City and County of Residence and Work:

-Mary Elizabeth Conover Booth, an early Reno educator for whom Libby Booth Elementary School was named, is one of those pioneer women.
-Most evidence points to a birth date of April 12, 1856, for Libbie Conover in the Monterey, California, area where she and her three siblings (two sisters and one brother) grew up.
-The early deaths of her parents necessitated that she begin her teaching career in nearby Hollister, California, in 1873 at the age of fifteen.
+Libbie Conover began her teaching career at the age of 15 in nearby Hollister, California, in 1873.
 Eleven of her first students were older than she.
-On her twentieth birthday in 1876, she married brick mason George Booth.
-She continued to pursue her academic proficiency credentials while teaching and earned her California Life Teaching Certificate in 1885.
-This certificate was also honored by the State of Nevada.
-Three years later, in 1888, the couple decided to move to Reno.
-Libbie immediately obtained a teaching position while George became engaged in the brick and contracting professions.
+On her 18th birthday in 1874, she married brick mason George Booth.
+She continued to pursue her academic proficiency credentials while teaching, and earned her California Life Teaching Certificate in 1885.
+This certificate was also honored by the State of Nevada where, three years later in 1888, the couple moved to Reno.
+Libbie immediately obtained a teaching position there while George engaged in the brick and contracting professions.

-What is an undisputable fact though is that Libbie Booth was involved in the planning and then was appointed to the position of principal at the newly constructed Orvis Ring School in 1910.
-She remained in that position for the next twenty-five years.
-Libbie was instrumental in the naming of that school and also of the Mary S. Doten School.
+Libbie Booth was involved in the planning and then was appointed to the position of principal at the newly constructed Orvis Ring School in the fall 1910.
+This was one of the four picturesque Spanish Style schools Reno built between the years of 1909-1912.
+She remained in that position for the next 25 years and was instrumental in not only the naming of that school, but also the Mary S. Doten School (1912).
 Both of those individuals had been her early teaching peers.

-Senator Pat McCarran, on the eve of his election to Congress in 1933, wired Libbie, ”I have been elected United States Senator.
+Senator Pat McCarran, on the eve of his election to Congress in 1933, wired Libbie Booth, his former teacher: ”I have been elected United States Senator.
 For all the honors that come to me, I am indebted to you for your good and careful training and guidance in the years when my life was in the making.”
 He not only acknowledged his gratitude to her by telegraph message, but he also included his admiration for his former teacher in remarks read into the U.S. Congressional Record.
 She was quite proud of this honor and rightly so.
+One of Mrs. Booth’s former students described her as, “no nonsense.
+Strict but fair.”

-In a tribute paid to Libbie upon her retirement, it was said that she had an almost unbroken record of attendance at Orvis Ring and perhaps a little known fact about this dedicated educator best illustrates her passion to education.
-For many years Mrs. Booth tutored Reno’s academically talented boys for their West Point and Annapolis military entrance exams, but she also taught “Americanization” (citizenship) classes to Reno’s immigrant population in their quest to obtain U.S. citizenship.
+In a tribute paid to Libbie Booth upon her retirement, it was said that she had an almost unbroken record of attendance at Orvis Ring and perhaps a little-known fact about this dedicated educator best illustrates her passion to education.
+For many years Booth tutored Reno’s academically talented boys for their West Point and Annapolis military entrance exams, but she also taught “Americanization” (citizenship) classes to Reno’s immigrant population in their quest to obtain U.S. citizenship.

 Although Libbie Booth officially retired in 1935, she remained involved in many educational and civic affairs until her health became a factor.
 Husband George had previously died in 1907 and they had no children of their own.
 In 1944, and in ill health, she moved to San Jose, California, to be closer to extended family members.
 Libbie died on June 27, 1948.
 Her body was returned to Reno to be buried beside her husband in Reno’s Mountain View Cemetery.

-The Washoe County School District named a school after Libbie Both in 1955.
+The Washoe County School District named a school after Libbie Booth in 1955.
 The Libby Booth Elementary School remains a vibrant center of student learning to this day.
-Although, unbelievably, the school district misspelled her name, that tangible honor to her memory still successfully carries on her lifetime commitment of educating Reno’s youth to the best of their abilities.
+Although, unbelievably, the school district misspelled her first name, that tangible honor to her memory still successfully carries on her lifetime commitment of educating Reno’s youth to the best of their abilities.
+Booth Street, which runs between Reno High School and the Federal Building in southwest Reno, was also named after Libbie Booth in 1949.

 In 1936 the Nevada State Journal described Libbie Booth as having, “executed her duties with the firm dispatch of an unquenchable spirit and there are those who say she has whipped a rowdy boy on occasion; kept perfect discipline in the schoolroom and always carried herself with the vivacity of youth, which she still does.”
 This article continues, “Her heart will always be with the youth of America.”
 Although she and most of her former students have passed on, her life’s passion continues to mold future generations.
 What a wonderful legacy!